Reading: Reading Fluency & Strategies

 - Pause & Check: Stop reading.
 Was your prediction correct?
 What new information do you have?

-Practice Active Reading: "The Unexpected Storm"
+Practice Walkthrough: "The Unexpected Storm"

 Let's practice the cycle with this short story.